prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Achievements.md

 * *Currency Awards* \- The amount of each of the Currencies to award a player as a reward for gaining the Achievement.
 * *Leaderboard* \- Achievements can be triggered from a Leaderboard or by a Cloud Code script, if no Leaderboard was selected.
 Select the required Trigger here - either the Leaderboard trigger or select *None - Triggered by Script* if triggered by a Cloud Code script.
 * *Repeatable*  \- Enabling this means the Achievement can be earned multiple times.
+* *Property Set* - Select the [Property Set](/Documentation/Configurator/Properties.md) to which you want the Achievement to belong.

 ## Creating Achievement Triggers